Organization and History

 ECS celebrates its 25th Anniversary at the National Guard Armory.

 Ft.
-Braden Community Center is added as a Senior Lunch Bunch Site.
+Braden Community Center is added as a Congregate Meal Site.

-Solutions program gives seniors a new option of purchasing care which is not limited by the availability of government funding.
+The new Solutions program gives seniors a new option of purchasing in-home services not limited by the availability of government funding.

 The Fanny Jo Drake Adult Day Center opens at Grace Lutheran Church.
 In recognition of a major gift by Meals on Wheels volunteer Roberta Drake, the center is named in honor of her mother-in-law.

-Celebrate Seniors Week begins with activities and recognition events honoring seniors, culminating in a Friday evening fundraiser event, sponsored by Infinity Software Development, Inc. This event becomes Oktoberfest in 2001.
+Celebrate Seniors Week begins with activities and recognition events honoring seniors, culminating in a fundraiser event, sponsored by Infinity Software Development, Inc. This event becomes Oktoberfest in 2001.